-We are very much looking forward to working with you and your child this term and hope it will be an exciting and rewarding experience!
-This letter outlines the Reception curriculum for the Autumn Term 2018.
+We are very much looking forward to working with you and your child in this final term and hope it will be an exciting and rewarding experience!
+This letter outlines the Reception curriculum for the Summer Term 2019.

 We will encourage children to:

 - Share their feelings and opinions about moving on to Year 1.

 - Say why they like some activities more than others.

 - Speak to a familiar group as well as the whole class confidently.

 - Show sensitivity to others’ needs and feelings, and form positive relationships with adults and other children.